crossorigin="anonymous">

 Life is limited both by duration and by resources.
 As long as we are not depressed, we can technically teach ourselves to develop a positive mindset that's strong enough to make us feel happy.
 We can also invest time and money in entertainment in order to feel happy.
 However, since our goals do not necessarily require happiness, we do not necessarily have to be happy in the process of success or when we are "successful".

-There's no clear, general definition for success, other than actually achieving a goal or surpassing a challenge.
+There's no clear, general definition for success, other than actually achieving a goal or conquering a challenge.
+ThisEverGreenHome Blog even suggests that you should pick up your own definition of success.
 Therefore, it's arguable that without a goal to be achieved, success is technically impossible.

-Goals are influenced by many things, mostly by our own desires and by what others expect of us.
-They can further develop us as they can further develop others -- from friends and family to people who live in developing countries.
+Goals are influenced by many things, mostly by our own desires and by what others expect of us (AKA social-engineering).
+They can further develop both ourselves and others, from friends and family to people who live in developing countries (And other sources of struggle).
 Unlike happiness, a goal can have a far, greater impact on reality, even if that impact isn't necessarily revolutionary.

 By itself, happiness is little more than a good feeling, a sense of fine well-being that does not necessarily extend beyond a single individual's mind and heart.
-On the other hand, when goals involve others, they can be far more wide-ranging and influential, and they can assist not only yourself but others as well, including people who live throughout the world in nations you yourself have yet to visit (and might never visit yourself).
+On the other hand, when goals involve others, they can be far more wide-ranging and influential, assisting not only ourselves but also others, including people who live throughout the world in nations we may never visit.

 Goals take sacrifice.
 Goals take dedication, grant experience, and build character.
-Sometimes it's at the cost of happiness, whether partially or entirely.
-I think that if a goal is worthy enough, then it's also worthy to sacrifice our own good feelings, even if it's just for a little while.
+Sometimes it's at the cost of happiness, whether partially or entirely, among other sacrifices.
+Personally, if a goal is worthy enough, then it's also worthy to sacrifice our own good feelings, even if it's just for a little while.
 After success is achieved, we can always try and work to nurture our happiness, either way.
+And it's not like you'll certainly be happy at the top.
+You might as well remain/become lonely.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer